“Summer afternoon—summer afternoon; to me those have always been the two most beautiful words in the English language.” – Henry James

 Get a good pair of scissors for your child and let them cut.

-These Maped brand are my favorites (they’re only $3, and they cut both left- and right-handed).
+These Maped brand are a solid choice for younger kids (they’re only $3, and they cut both left- and right-handed).

 You can get scissor activity books like this one, but cutting up junk mail works great, too!